 Dynamical systems approaches have been successful in understanding mechanisms for decision making in biological systems such as human choice behavior in two-alternative forced choice tasks \cite{RB-etal:06}, migration behavior in animal groups \cite{NEL-etal:12}, and nest site selection behavior \cite{TDS-etal:12} in honeybee swarms.
+This literature has further motivated the exploration of such bio-inspired models for application to engineered systems \cite{RG-etal:18}.
 Often, these decision mechanisms are \emph{value based} in the sense that the organism can be interpreted as associating a numerical value with each available alternative and selecting the alternative with the highest value.
-Decision making in biological systems tends to be embodied in the sense that animals implement their decisions by moving their bodies in some way.
+Decision making in biological systems tends to be \emph{embodied} in the sense that animals implement their decisions by moving their bodies in some way \cite{NFL-GP:15}.
 In the standard two-alternative forced choice task, an animal registers a decision by pushing a button or by looking at a particular point on a screen.
 In the context of migration or nest site selection, the animal moves its entire body to a new location.
 We take navigation, interpreted broadly as the task of steering a system to a desired goal state while avoiding obstacles, as the prototypical task for a mobile robot.